ElinorCrew/power-hack/README.md

 Testing
 -------

-Since time is in short supply, we'll probably roll without much tests.
+Since time is in short supply, the page is rolled without much tests.
 When needed [mocha](http://visionmedia.github.io/mocha/) specs are written and placed in the /spec folder.
 To install mocha and the [should.js](https://github.com/visionmedia/should.js) assertion library, install the development dependencies with npm.
 Run all tests with ```npm test```.

 For the sake of simplicity, mocha is currently only set up to run server-side tests.